-5.7.1 A player may only place a wager on more than one betting area provided that no other player(s) is excluded from participating in the game.
+5.8.1 A player may only place a wager on more than one betting area provided that no other player(s) is excluded from participating in the game.

-5.7.2 Where a player places a wager on more than one betting area in accordance with Rule 5.7, the casino operator or their delegate may direct that players will only be permitted to view one hand and that hand will be the one dealt to the betting area in which the player was seated when the cards were dealt.
+5.8.2 Where a player places a wager on more than one betting area in accordance with Rule 5.8, the Casino Operator or their delegate may direct that players will only be permitted to view one hand and that hand will be the one dealt to the betting area in which the player was seated when the cards were dealt.
 In this event, any additional hands must be played ‘blind’, i.e. no person, including the player who placed the wager or the dealer, will be permitted to view the cards until the hand is settled in accordance with Rule 10.

-5.8 Only 1 wager shall be accepted on any 1 wagering area.
+5.9 Only 1 wager shall be accepted on any 1 wagering area.